signalstickers/backend/README.md

 Request a `ContributionRequest`.
 Do an empty `HTTP POST` on this endpoint to obtain a `contribution_id` and a `contribution_question`.
-A `ContributionRequest` is valid for 1 hour.
+A `ContributionRequest` is valid for 2 hours.

 When submitting a pack via `PUT /packs/`, include the `contribution_id` and the answer to the `contribution_question`.